Lee34667/PortifolioProjects/README.md

-In this repository will be some of the codes and queries from the Portfolio Projects  I create.
+In this repository will be some of the codes and queries from Personal Projects I do to improve myself